webpad/eNote-SDK/README.md

 ◆ Android Studio 2.1.3 above version.
 4
 Rev. 1.3
-Programing Guide for netronix eNote
+Programing Guide for MobiScribe eNote
 IMPLEMENTATION
-Netronix Library (SDK):
+MobiScribe Library (SDK):
 There are 2 main libraries for E-ink Refresh and Handwriting , customer can include these libraries to make the performance better 5
 Rev. 1.3
-Programing Guide for netronix eNote
+Programing Guide for MobiScribe eNote
 E-ink Refresh Library
 Import view class :
 import android.view.View ;